How to Become a Peer Recovery Specialist

 3. Go through Peer Support Specialist Training Required in Your State

-You only need a GED or high school diploma to become a peer support specialist.
+You only need a GED or a high school diploma to become a peer support specialist.
 Most people have that out of the way long before they get to the point of considering the job.

 But while you don’t need a college degree, you do need specific training to become a peer counselor.